Orange-OpenSource/floss-toolbox/README.md

 bash find-contributor-in-files.sh --target path/to/project
 ```

 This script uses another _Shell_ script in _utils_ folder (_find-hotwords-files.sh_) and expects to have a defined and readable file in _data_ folder (named _contributors-entries.txt_).
-Thus only the project to scan can be given in parameter of the script, and the file of contributors to look for can be versionned or statically defined.
+Thus only the project to scan can be given in parameter of the script, and the file of contributors to look for can be versioned or statically defined.

 Note this version provides a naive implementation for file processing which should be improved to reduce the computation time.
 In fact this implementation is based on a three-levels-based loop: each line of each file is checked for each word.